dripdropdr/crop_disease_classification/README.md

 <br>

 The results shows the fusion model that use time series data and image data both performed best result.
 F1 score of LSTM only is relatively lower than ViT only.
 We assume the reason is that time series data, including environment information of the crops, didn't represent the features of the crop and disease directly than the image data.
 Environment information may include about disease information of each crops, but cannot represent the information of the crop itself.

 # Data Description

 Data : 57673<br>
 Train : Valid : Test = 7 : 1 : 2<br>
 Label : 20 classes<br>
-Epoch : 10, Batch size : 32<br>
-Loss function : Cross-entropy, Optimizer : Adam<br>
-NVIDIA RTX A4000 GPU, 32GB RAM, Ubuntu 18.04<br>

 ### Distribution of classes
 <img width="600px" alt="image" src="https://user-images.githubusercontent.com/59056821/205493076-1bbec5f9-8236-4f35-bf5b-b481fbcfa244.png">